 NEWS AND HIGHLIGHTS

-The New CD, "Here's to Life," is released and available now.
+The Newest CD, "Here's to Life," is available now.
 Come and get it !

 The banner photo is from JazzAscona, taken by the marvelously talented jazz photographer Alessio Pizzicannella.
 (See here for the photo.)